 Beyond radio acclaimed tracks, the goth’s gods have some hidden gems in their discography.

-Disclaimer Announcement: This is a very trick kind of list, first because for die-hard fans there are no unknown tracks, for others, most of their tracks are unknown.
-Second because what is a song that you “should hear”?
+Disclaimer Announcement: This is a very trick kind of list.
+For die-hard fans, there are no unknown tracks.
+For the general public, most of their tracks are unknown.
+Also because of the concept: what is a song that you “should hear”?
 Is it their best songs?
 Their most innovative songs?
 The songs that defined them as artists?
-So this is a very subjective list, may contain some songs that one considers already to known and not contain some of their best songs.
-The point is to try to put a spotlight in songs that their quality is, in our opinion, far to higher than their fame.
+So this is a very subjective list, it may contain some songs that some fans consider that are already too well-known, also it may not contain some of their best songs.
+The point is to try to put a spotlight on songs that somehow are too good the be kept under the radar.

 Don’t agree with the list?
 Well probably neither do we, we had 30 songs in our first draft (see playlist), put 15 aside as we started writing the post.
 So, leave a comment, speak your mind and let us know how to improve and (maybe) do a second list.